 How to Find Declining Content in Google Search Console

-Use Google Search Console to find pages losing clicks, impressions, CTR, or position, then decide which URLs deserve a content refresh first.
+Use Google Search Console to find pages losing clicks, impressions, CTR, or query visibility, then decide which URLs deserve a focused content refresh.

-Google Search Console is the best place to find content decay because it separates ranking, visibility, and click behavior by URL.
-The goal is not to track every keyword.
-The goal is to identify which published pages deserve a refresh before traffic loss becomes harder to recover from.
+Google Search Console is the best place to find content decay because it separates visibility, click behavior, and query mix by URL.
+The goal is not to monitor every search phrase.
+The goal is to identify which published pages deserve a refresh before the decline becomes harder to diagnose.

 This workflow works for solo bloggers and small content teams that manage existing posts.
 It does not require a heavy SEO platform, and it pairs well with a page-level audit after you choose the URL.